svenssonjoel/Zynq/README.md

 ## Zincite

 - An EDSL for ZYNQ programming

+- TODO:
+  - Sharing detection or CSE on Expression trees.